 The iconic British Society of Flavourists logo came about as a result of a competition run by the founding Council in 1970.
 All Fellow & Associate members were invited to submit their ideas, with entries to be judged by the Council.

-Fellow Member Arthur Phillips describes how his winnning design came to be:
+Past Fellow Member Arthur Phillips described how his winnning design came to be:

 "I wanted to depict what flavour chemistry was all about so I had the apple and the liquid in mind and a flask.